What is Mobility?

 How do I know if my state is substantially equivalent?

 The list of substantially equivalent states is available below:

 CPAs & Mobility – Substantially Equivalent States (Revised August 15, 2014)

 Incorporated by Rule 61H1-29.002, Florida Administrative Code

-An active licensed CPA in good standing who does not have an office, pursuant to section 473.3141(1)(a), Florida Statutes and defined by Rule 61H1-20.001(8) Florida Administrative Code, could practice in Florida without notification or fee.
+An active licensed CPA in good standing, who does not have an office in the State of Florida, pursuant to section 473.3141(1)(a), Florida Statutes and defined by Rule 61H1-20.001(8) Florida Administrative Code, could practice in Florida without notification or fee.
 The following states are considered substantially equivalent:

 *These are two-tier states.
 The first tier is examination; a certificate is issued when an applicant passes the examination, which does not allow the individual to practice as a CPA in their home state nor does it allow the individual to practice in Florida.
 The second tier is licensure; only those individuals who hold an active license to practice in their home state are eligible to practice in Florida without Florida licensure, pursuant to section 473.3141(1)(a), Florida Statutes.